Generative AI and Sales Productivity: Field Experiments in Online Retail: Study Setting, Experimental Design, and Data

 The total size of the subject pool varied greatly between experiments, with the smallest experiment having 30 thousand subjects while the largest containing up to 13 million subjects.
 Most of the experiments featured an equal distribution between the treatment and control subjects, with each group comprising approximately half of the total sample.
 The exceptions are Pre-sale Service Chatbot and Live Chat Translation, where the treatment group consumers comprised two-thirds of the total sample.
 Below, we provide details on the experiments related to all seven business workflows, with a summary of key features presented in Table \ref{table:summary descriptions of the experiments}.
 Appendix \ref{appendix:interfaces} presents illustrative user interfaces and examples for each workflow.

-\paragraph{Pre-sale Service Chatbot:} The experiment, conducted over a two-month period from September to October 2023, included a random sample of 44 thousand consumers who initiated pre-sale customer service requests for the platform's self-sold products during the experimental period.
+\paragraph{Pre-sale Service Chatbot} The experiment, conducted over a two-month period from September to October 2023, included a random sample of 44 thousand consumers who initiated pre-sale customer service requests for the platform's self-sold products during the experimental period.
 These consumers were randomly divided into treatment and control groups.
 Consumers in the control group received the platform’s automated response service, which delivered a pre-programmed standardized notification indicating that customer service was unavailable.
-This auto-response condition reflects the platform’s standard operating practice.
-Due to resource considerations, the platform has historically prioritized allocating human agents to post-sale rather than pre-sale support for self-sold products, given that pre-sale inquiries are generally less urgent.
-By contrast, consumers in the treatment group were supported purely by GenAI-powered chatbots.
-GenAI is expected to reduce asymmetric information between buyers and sellers in the treatment group by providing richer, context-specific responses to consumer inquiries.
+This auto-response condition reflects the platform’s standard operating practice of prioritizing a limited number of human agents for post-sale rather than pre-sale support for self-sold products, given that pre-sale inquiries are generally less urgent.
+This setup also mirrors the constraints faced by many third-party sellers on the platform, particularly smaller-scale sellers, who lack the capacity to provide real-time multilingual customer service.
+By contrast, consumers in the treatment group were supported purely by GenAI-powered chatbots.\footnote{The platform did not provide chat transcripts or message-level content because of confidentiality and consumer-privacy restrictions.
+Our analysis therefore uses treatment assignment and transaction outcomes rather than the content of chatbot conversations.}